 A nerd needs a project because a nerd builds stuff.
 All the time.
 Those lulls in the conversation over dinner?
 That’s the nerd working on his project in his head.

 Understand your nerd’s relation to the computer.
-It’s clichéd, but a nerd is defined by his computer, and you need to understand why.
+It’s clichéd, but a nerd is defined by her computer, and you need to understand why.

-First, a majority of the folks on the planet either have no idea how a computer works or they look at it and think “it’s magic”.
+First, a majority of the folks on the planet either have no idea how a computer works or they look at it and think “it’s magic.”
 Nerds know how a computer works.
 They intimately know how a computer works.
 When you ask a nerd, “When I click this, it takes awhile for the thing to show up.
 Do you know what’s wrong?” they know what’s wrong.
-A nerd has a mental model of the hardware and the software in his head.
-While the rest of the world sees magic, your nerd knows how the magic works, he knows the magic is a long series of ones and zeros moving across your screen with impressive speed, and he knows how to make those bits move faster.
+A nerd has a mental model of the hardware and the software in her head.
+While the rest of the world sees magic, your nerd knows how the magic works, she knows the magic is a long series of ones and zeros moving across your screen with impressive speed, and she knows how to make those bits move faster.

-The nerd has based his career, maybe his life, on the computer, and as we’ll see, this intimate relationship has altered his view of the world.
-He sees the world as a system which, given enough time and effort, is completely knowable.
+The nerd has based her career, maybe her life, on the computer, and as we’ll see, this intimate relationship has altered her view of the world.
+She sees the world as a system which, given enough time and effort, is completely knowable.
 This is a fragile illusion that your nerd has adopted, but it’s a pleasant one that gets your nerd through the day.
 When the illusion is broken, you are going to discover that…

 Your nerd has control issues.
 Your nerd lives in a monospaced typeface world.
 Whereas everyone else is traipsing around picking dazzling fonts to describe their world, your nerd has carefully selected a monospace typeface, which he avidly uses to manipulate the world deftly via a command line interface while the rest fumble around with a mouse.